isomerpages/moe-greendalesec/_co-curricular-activities/Sports & Games/Canoeing.md

 <p>The Canoeing CCA is proud of the achievements of its students and seniors,
 who have laid a strong foundation for the team.
-In <strong>2025</strong>, the team achieved a <strong>4th place podium finish in the JK2 500m event</strong>, a testament to the discipline, teamwork, and determination of the paddlers.
+In <strong>2025</strong>, the team achieved a <strong>4th place podium finish in the JK2 500m event</strong>, during the National school games(NSG), a testament to the discipline, teamwork, and determination of the paddlers.
 Beyond medals and results, seniors have built a culture of commitment, mutual support, and pride in the CCA, inspiring juniors to continue striving for excellence.</p>
 <p>Join the Canoeing CCA and paddle forward with us—one stroke, one race,
 and one shared journey at a time.</p>
 <p></p>